yx-sh/yx-sh.github.io/content/about.md

 ## About This Site

 I am planning this site as more of a place for me to motivate myself to learn new things and keep notes on what I learn, so that I can share knowledge and ideas with others and improve my writing skills.
-How-to tutorials, programming, notes on algorithms and data Structures, rationales and random thoughts in my life —all of that will live here.
+How-to tutorials, programming, notes on algorithms and data structures, rationales and random thoughts in my life —all of that will live here.

 **Please note this is my personal website.
 My view's on this website are separate from my (potential) employer’s.**